How it works Features Pricing API Log in Start free

 Posting a job and managing applicants

-Open any job and click 🌐 Post to job board.
+Open any job and click 🌐 Post.
 A confirmation modal explains what will be made public and shows your job board URL.
 Confirm to make it live.

 When candidates apply